|Steven Sikes December 2019

 Their daughter, Hadley Sikes Johnson, is an associate professor of chemical engineering at MIT, beginning in the Fall

 of 2009 (MIT Chem Eng).
 She was a research fellow at Caltech in the previous year where she studied molecular recognition, including medical

-married Joe Johnson in 2007.
-Both Hadley and Joe received the Ph.D. in physical chemistry from Stanford
+associate.
+She married Joe Johnson in 2007.
+Both Hadley and Joe received the Ph.D. in physical

-Company while still in school at the University of Oregon.
+while still in school at the University of Oregon.
 He married Melita Wickham in 2003.
+They

-They also have exceptionally beautiful children, first two daughters, followed by four sons, the youngest born August
+also have exceptionally beautiful children, first two daughters, followed by five sons, the youngest born March 10, 2020.

-analytical methods, and performance assessment.
-He particularly is at home in pilot studies and field trials.
-He
+trained in synthesis, analytical methods, and performance assessment.
+He particularly is at home in pilot studies and

 |Danny Sikes on site in Alberta